erikbern/ann-benchmarks/README.rst

 Princinples
 -----------

 * Everyone is welcome to submit pull requests with tweaks and changes to how each library is being used.
+* In particular: if you are the author of any of these libraries, and you think the benchmark can be improved, consider making the improvement and submitting a pull request.
 * This is meant to be an ongoing project and represent the current state.
 * Make everything easy to replicate, including installing and preparing the datasets.
 * To make it simpler, look only at the precision-performance tradeoff.
 * Try many different values of parameters for each library and ignore the points that are not on the precision-performance frontier.
 * High-dimensional datasets with approximately 100-1000 dimensions.
 This is challenging but also realistic.
 Not more than 1000 dimensions because those problems should probably be solved by doing dimensionality reduction separately.
+* Use cosine similarity.
+For libraries where this is not supported, this is trivially achieved by normalizing all vectors.
+* Use single core benchmarks.
+I believe most real world scenarios could be parallelized in other ways (eg. do multiple queries in parallel).
+* Avoid extremely costly index building (more than several hours).
+* Focus on datasets that fit in RAM.
+Out of core ANN could be the topic of a later comparison.

 Results
 -------